jwunderl/pxt-arcade/docs/courses/csintro3/appendix/nested-functions.md

 ## What did we learn?

-1. How do nested functions help break down large functions?t
+1. How do nested functions help break down large functions?
+2. How does knowing the scope of the variables within the outer function help when writing inner functions?